Freedom Of The Seas accidents and incidents

 On July 22, 2015, upon entering into Port Falmouth, Jamaica, the ship experienced a fire incident.
 Royal Caribbean announced that “a small fire” started in a “mechanical area”.
 All passengers were gathered to the respective muster stations.
 No injuries among passengers were reported, but a crew suffered 1-degree burns.
 The fire broke out at 9:15 am.
 The ship’s fire suppression system in the area activated immediately and quickly extinguished it.
 All the vessel’s systems were functioning normally.
 Freedom was on a 7-day roundtrip itinerary from Port Canaveral to Labadee (Haiti private resort), Falmouth, Grand Cayman and Cozumel.

-According to an unofficial information leaked via active crew on the ship, during the fire accident, Royal Caribbean was installing on the ship a new generation emission purification system (AEP), often referred to as “scrubber”.
+According to unofficial information leaked via active crew on the ship, during the fire accident, Royal Caribbean was installing a new generation emission purification system (AEP) on the ship, often referred to as “scrubber”.
 Excepting the newest vessels, RCI ships use high-sulphur cheaper diesel fuel instead of low-sulphur diesel fuel.
 To comply with the industry’s norm and the IMO’s requirements, the line decided to upgrade the existing equipment by installing the new AEP system (scrubber equipment).
 These new units are located in the engine room, positioned in and around diesel engines and exhaust systems.
 Usually, for passenger safety reasons, such works are done during dry dock refurbishments.

 A passenger reported to us he saw the equipment being loaded on the ship.
 When he asked the crew, he was told it is for the water filtration system.
-Also, the night before, many cruise cabins suffered toilet malfunction, so passengers had to use the public restrooms.
+Also, the night before, many cruise cabins suffered toilet's malfunction, so passengers had to use the public restrooms.
 The man also told us, that upon leaving the ship, he walked through stairwells and hallways that reeked of urine and feces.
-On upper decks there was a smell of welding, mold and toxic fumes.
+On upper decks, there was a smell of welding, mould and toxic fumes.